DBraun/ChucKDesigner/README.md

 }
 ```

-The reason is that global variables are not `UGen`.
+The reason is that global variables are not [Unit Generators](https://chuck.stanford.edu/doc/program/ugen.html).
 Although `freq` has been chucked to `s.freq`, we still need code in the `while(true)` loop to update the oscillator's frequency.

 ### Streaming global floats and integers in ChucK Listener CHOP